 Betty was 'on the Gerson' for years, and recommended it for various maladies, most of which were probably the result of Assembly stress.
 Very early in the Assembly Dan Notti and Jim Hayman were moved into the Geftakys home in order to be on the therapy.
 Quite a few folks were induced to go on it - Gay (Mau) Walker and Keith, Karen (Krusich) Ing, and Beth A., among others.
 Ginger Geftakys successfully refused to do it, but Betty commented to me, "She just doesn't want to go the way of the cross."

-This assessment was influential in my life a short time later, when Betty summoned Steve and me to her study and advised me to go on the Gerson for undiagnosed symptoms of pain and fatigue.
-Before the session, we suspected this might be her 'recommendation', and I told Steve I definitely did not want to do the Gerson.
-But when this turned out to indeed be her counsel, how could we refuse to 'go the way of the cross'.
+This assessment of Ginger was influential in my life a short time later, when Betty summoned Steve and me to her study and advised me to go on the Gerson for undiagnosed symptoms of pain and fatigue.
+Before the session, we had suspected this might be her 'recommendation', and I told Steve I definitely did not want to do the Gerson.
+But when this turned out to indeed be her counsel, there was an unspoken decision to obey counsel, and we went straight to the Norwalk store to buy a juicer, lest we too be accused of refusing to go the way of the cross.

 Subsequently Betty invited herself to our house every Wednesday for an extended three-hour Gerson lunch and indoctrination session.
 Now that I look back, I think her strategy worked in my case.
-I have always thought that the reason she wanted me on the therapy was to give her an excuse to be in our home, not only to indoctrinate me and Beth, but also to interfere with how our home was run and how our children were being trained.
+I have always thought that the reason she wanted me on the therapy was to give her an excuse to be in our home to indoctrinate me and Beth, and also to interfere with how our home was run and how our children were being trained.

 Readers' Comments